The Latino & Native American Film Festival (LANAFF) –15th Anniversary

-This year, the film festival carries the theme:
+This year, LANAFF is centered on the theme:

-In summary, both the Latino and Native American communities are vast tapestries of identities, contributions, and narratives.
-Through LANAFF, we aim to highlight, celebrate, and further these rich stories.
+In summary, the Latino and Native American communities are vast and complex, filled with stories of resilience, cultural richness, and invaluable contributions.
+Through LANAFF, we celebrate these narratives and continue to build a platform that honors and amplifies the voices of these communities.

 Best Feature Film